-Contributions.
-The main contributions of this paper are as follows.
-1) Motivated by these two parallel applications of Feynman-Kac type formulae [22], [24], we rigorously build the FBSDE-based framework of policy evaluation.
-In particular, we propose two FBSDE-based GPI subroutines are proposed that, under certain assumptions, are shown to be equivalent to conventional PDE-based subroutine used in Howard's policy iteration.
-This in turn shows GPI equipped with proposed subroutines converges as fast as the standard PI.
-2) We propose a novel optimization-based formulation of policy evaluation, whereby value function gradients are evaluated rather than the value function itself.
-In the case of inexact policy evaluation, we present a robust convergence result in terms of the optimization errors.
-3) We propose a versatile criterion for the optimization problem in policy evaluation.
-As the solution to the FBSDE constraint is not known a priori, we prove that it is equivalent to optimizing the proposed backward-measurability-loss (BML) criterion.
-By selecting different weight functions in the BML criterion, we are able to recover the Deep BSDE method in [24] as well as the martingale approach in [22].
-Combining with the time discretization scheme in [25], our method can also be used to solving FBSDEs and Feynman-Kac type PDEs.
-See also Figure 1 for an overview of our policy iteration framework.
+Contributions: The main contributions of this article are as follows.

+- Motivated by these two parallel applications of Feynman- Kac type formulae [22], [24], we rigorously build the FBSDE-based framework of policy evaluation.
+In particular, we propose two FBSDE-based GPI subroutines that, under certain assumptions, are shown to be equivalent to conventional PDE-based subroutines used in Howard's PI.
+This, in turn, shows GPI equipped with proposed subroutines converges as fast as the standard PI. - 2) We propose a novel optimization-based formulation of policy evaluation, whereby value function gradients are evaluated rather than the value function itself.
+In the case of inexact policy evaluation, we present a robust convergence result in terms of the optimization errors. - 3) We propose a versatile criterion for the optimization problem in policy evaluation.
+As the solution to the FBSDE constraint is not known a priori, we prove that it is equivalent to optimizing the proposed backward-measurabilityloss (BML) criterion.
+By selecting different weight functions in the BML criterion, we are able to recover the deep BSDE method in [24] as well as the martingale approach in [22].
+Combined with the time discretization scheme in [29], our method can also be used to solve FBSDEs and Feynman-Kac type PDEs.
+See also Fig. 1 for an overview of our PI framework.